foxcpp/go-imap-sql/README.md

 - ~~[UIDPLUS]~~ _(planned)_
 - [MOVE]

+#### UIDVALIDITY

+go-sqlmail never invalidates UIDs in an existing mailbox.
+If mailbox is DELETE'd then UIDVALIDITY value changes.

+Unlike many popular IMAP server implementations, go-sqlmail uses randomly generated UIDVALIDITY values instead of timestamps.

+This makes several things easier to implement with less edge cases.
+And answer to the question you are already probably asked: To make go-sqlmail malfunction you need to get Go's PRNG to generate two equal integers in range of [1, 2^32-1] just at right moment (seems unlikely enough to ignore it).
+Even then, it will not cause much problems due to the way most client implementations work.

+go-sqlmail uses separate `math/rand.Rand` instance and seeds it with system time on initialization (in `NewBackend`).

+You can provide custom pre-seeded struct implementing `math/rand.Source` in `Opts` struct (`PRNG` field).

 #### Maddy

 You can try go-sqlmail as part of [maddy] mail server.
 Currently it is not